 Famously, adenosine diphosphate (ADP) and adenosine triphosphate (ATP) participate in countless metabolic reaction in your own body every second.

 As noted, while DNA and RNA each contain two purine nitrogenous bases and two pyrimidine nitrogenous bases, and contain the same purine bases (A and G) and one of the same pyrimidine bases (C), they differ in that DNA has T as its second pyrimidine base while RNA has U every place T would appear in DNA.

-Purines are larger than pyrimidines, as they contain two joined nitrogen-containing rings to the one in pyrimidines.
-This has implications for the physical form in which DNA exists in nature: It is double-stranded, and specifically is a double helix.
-The strands are joined by the pyrimidine and purine bases on adjacent nucleotides, and if two purines or two pyrimidines were joined, the spacing would be too great or two small respectively.
-This is discussed further later on.
+Purines are larger than pyrimidines as they contain two joined nitrogen-containing rings to the one in pyrimidines.
+This has implications for the physical form in which DNA exists in nature: it's double-stranded, and, specifically, is a double helix.
+The strands are joined by the pyrimidine and purine bases on adjacent nucleotides; if two purines or two pyrimidines were joined, the spacing would be too great or two small respectively.

 Base-Pair Bonding in Nucleic Acids